melosso/portway/Documentation/docs/reference/token-generator.md

 ### Prerequisites

-- .NET 9.0 Runtime (which is available in the Hosting Bundle)
+- .NET 9.0 Runtime (which is only available in the Hosting Bundle)
 - Access to the auth.db file
 - Write permissions to the tokens directory